 Decorate the balls with white chocolate (coloured green for St Patrick’s Day) and use slices of snake lollies to form four- leaf clovers.
 Alternatively, coat the ball in chocolate and sprinkle half with desiccated coconut.

 You don’t need hours in the galley to impress your family or friends.
-I cooked this for Dwayne and myself for lunch when we arrived at Koh Phi Phi Don after sailing there from Ao Chalong in Phuket.
-This recipe is simple and delicious.
+I cooked this for Dwayne and myself for lunch when we arrived at Koh Phi Phi Don after sailing there from Ao Chalong in Phuket (did you know we live on a boat?)
+This recipe is delicious and straightforward.
 The salad, with flavours of soy, sesame, lime, coriander, and mint is refreshing and delightful for lunch or dinner.
 I think this is one of those meals you can cook for your family or dress it up a little for an exciting dinner party entree or main course.
 Play around with garnishes and add a little colour with a sprinkle of chopped red chilli.

 *This recipe can serve up to four people depending on the size of chickpea fritters.

 6 Tablespoons besan flour (or use plain flour)

 3 eggs, lightly whisked

 5 Tbs milk